kwiden/LetsLearnProgramming/QuoteList.md

 [Back to Main](../README.md)

-*Thanks to John V-Neun for sharing his list of quotes with me*
+*Thanks to John V-Neun for sharing his collection of quotes*

 ## On Life